Steve-Fenton/astro-accelerator/src/pages/features/internationalization.md

 ## Language Translations

-There are some user interface elements included in Astro Boilerplate that you may wish to adjust or translate.
+There are some user interface elements included in Astro Accelerator that you may wish to adjust or translate.

 The language strings can be found in `/src/components/Language/language.json`.